bartonicek/plotscape/README.md

 ![plotscape figure showing a scatterplot, a barplot, a histogram, and a fluctuation diagram](https://github.com/bartonicek/plotscape/blob/master/images/screenshot.png?raw=true)

-Your version will be fully interactive (the above above is just a snapshot, since Github doesn't allow JavaScript in README.md files).
+Your version will be fully interactive (the above above is just a static snapshot, since Github doesn't allow JavaScript in README.md files).

 Try clicking and dragging to select some points in the scatterplot in the top left corner of the the figure.